ry-animal/valkyriefinance/BUILD_PROGRESS_CHECKPOINT.md

-# Build Progress Checkpoint - SSR Fix Implementation ✅ COMPLETE SUCCESS!
+# Build Progress Checkpoint - SSR Fix Implementation ✅ FULLY COMPLETE!

 ## Problem Identified & RESOLVED ✅
 - **Root Cause**: tRPC Provider in ClientProviders was using a mock object as a React Provider